Visit artist's studios and venues in Peterborough and the surrounding areas

 www.reneviner.co.uk

-Looking forward to welcoming you back to PAOS 2023.
-Decorative and functional ceramics and evocative semi-abstract paintings displayed in a More
+Looking forward to welcoming you back to PAOS 2024 Decorative and functional ceramics and evocative semi-abstract paintings will be on More

 [caption id="attachment_863" align="alignnone" width="600"] Christine Withall ceramic pinch pots[/caption]